jormcintosh/Healthcare-Inequity-in-Chronic-Disease-Costs-Analyzing-Out-of-Pocket-Burdens-Across-California/README.md

 # Healthcare Inequity in Chronic Disease Costs: Analyzing Out-of-Pocket Burdens Across California

 ## 📘 Project Overview
-This project analyzes California’s 2022 **Healthcare Payments Data (HPD)** to uncover regional and condition-based disparities in **out-of-pocket (OOP)** medical costs for individuals for those with chronic conditions.
+This project analyzes California’s 2022 **Healthcare Payments Data (HPD)** to uncover regional and condition-based disparities in **out-of-pocket (OOP)** medical costs for individuals with chronic conditions.

 Using **SQL** to extract, aggregate, and interpret data, the project highlights **key performance indicators (KPIs)** that measure healthcare affordability and cost inequity across California counties.